elunna/nerfhack-changelog/README.md

 * Extended the main dungeon by 5 levels.
-* The Oracle level now appears from levels 8-11.
 * Removed the **mysterious force** from the game (xNetHack)
 * **Branchport** always brings you to the entry level of a branch
-* The Rogue level has been disabled
+* The Rogue level ghost gets a war hammer.
 * Chickatrices and cockatrice eggs will now appear in cockatrice nests (xNetHack)
 * Shops cannot have themed rooms with unusual floor textures (xNetHack)
 * Allow delis to buy and sell tin openers.